-The Samsung Galaxy Note 8 Oreo update is rolling out to devices around the globe which means it’s time to decide if you should install the upgrade right when it arrives, or wait a few days (or longer) to make the transition from Android Nougat to Android 8.0 Oreo.
+The Samsung Galaxy Note 8 Oreo update is picking up speed which means it’s time to decide if you should install the upgrade when it arrives or wait a few days (or longer) to make the transition.

 If you’ve been following the Galaxy Note 8 update’s path to release you’re probably aware of its size.
 Samsung’s version of Android 8.0 Oreo comes with many of Google’s base-level changes and it also brings a brand new user interface Samsung’s dubbed Experience 9.0.